Morning came quietly.

 The bar hummed around them.
 Music playing low, glasses clinking, laughter rising and falling.
 Time slowed down.

-They learned the girls were headed to a nearby cabin.
-It was Chelsey’s uncle’s place just up the trail from the campground.
+The conversation eventually drifted back to their uncle’s cabin.
+It was just up the road from the campground.
 The cabin sat high on the mountain behind the town, on a clearing overlooking the valley.

 “You guys should come by later,” Chelsey said, casual but sincere.
-“We’ll have drinks and play oversized jenga!”
+“We’ll have drinks and play Jenga!”

 Then the music stopped.
 Abruptly.